microsoft/fluentui/rfcs/convergence/focus-and-iteration-towers-2.0.md

 ### Cons

 - :-1: Several small packages may prove difficult to manage over time, especially regarding when to major-bump them
+  - Issue here is that Major bumping shared utilities will force everything that depends on them to bump.
+This leads to unexpected and potentially confusing major bumps on packages that don't contain changes.
+  - It's also would become difficult over time to communicate which versions of packages are compatible with each other
+  - This con can be avoided by using Lockstep versioning on all packages and releasing them together
 - :-1: To stay on the cutting edge requires customers to import from multiple packages

 ## Open Issues or follow up